The cloud-native platform for centralized log management

-The cost factors – which are people costs, hardware and storage costs, and licensing costs – have remained relatively constant, but we’re seeing a shift in how they balance each other out as companies generate higher volumes of data and look to the cloud to address performance and shift to OpEx spend.
+The cost factors – which are people costs, hardware and storage costs, and licensing costs – have remained relatively constant, but we’re seeing a shift in how they balance each other out as companies generate higher volumes of machine data (logs and metrics) and look to the cloud to address performance and shift to OpEx spend.
 What I mean by that is companies can try to reduce one of the factors, but the other two factors may increase alongside it.
-For example, if you use an open source data management tool, you’ll certainly spend less on licensing, but people costs may go up.
+For example, if you use an open source enterprise log management tool, you’ll certainly spend less on licensing, but people costs may go up.
 If you move to the cloud your hardware spend will decrease, but licensing costs will increase since they incorporate those hardware costs; there’s also the potential for even higher costs in an OpEx model where data retention can be costly.
 In general, as the economy grows, so too will costs for talent and licensing.

 Some businesses today try to skirt the cost factors, but in a world where machine data and business data must intersect to deliver context and insights, this is difficult to do and is what we’d call a band-aid fix.
-Some data management platforms will store less data in an effort to reduce OpEx costs on behalf of users, such as storing just summaries of six months’ worth of data.
-This method may cut costs, but it’s insufficient and doesn’t let you search all of your historical data; this is particularly notable if you have a data breach and need all your data to carry out an investigation.
+Some enterprise logging platforms will store less data in an effort to reduce OpEx costs on behalf of users, such as storing just summaries of six months’ worth of data.
+This method may cut costs, but it’s insufficient and doesn’t let you search all of your historical data; this is particularly notable if you have a data breach and need all your machine data to carry out an investigation.
 Other platforms in an effort to reduce costs might store data in Amazon S3 or another cold data storage service, but this significantly cuts performance when you inevitably need to search your data quickly.

 There are two main traps companies fall into when they approach data management: